Pre-Plan Funeral Lawyer

 • State whether the price is guaranteed, and include specific language if it is not

+The law requires whoever is selling the funeral arrangements to give you up to three business days to cancel the contract without penalty if you change your mind.
 In addition, money paid for preneed arrangements is supposed to be handled according to strict requirements.
 If a provider fails to live up to their obligations, they can be held liable.

-Help with Funeral Pre-Planning for Your Family
+Let Huizenga Law Help with Funeral Pre-Planning for Your Family

-Because the investment in funeral expenses is so significant, and it comes at a time when family members are overwrought with grief and overwhelmed with necessary tasks, it makes sense to take care of planning in advance whenever possible.
-Doing so can save money and aggravation.
+One of the best ways you can help your family is to take care of planning in advance if possible.
 However, it is important to ensure that your investment meets your needs and that it is properly protected.